|

 How long till my order ships?

-- Standard turnaround varies depending on plate type from 1 or 2 to 3 to 5 weeks (counting from
+- Standard turnaround varies depending on plate type from 2 or 3 weeks to 4 to 6 weeks (counting from

 the date payment is received), plus